Parade Day — Saturday, August 15, 2020

 Acceptance of your entry is at the discretion of the Parade Committee.
 Application must include application fee.
-A confirmation letter will be mailed or emailed late July or early August.
+A confirmation letter will be emailed within 10 days of receipt, an information letter will be sent to parade participants in early August.
+Information can also be found on the website.

 WWW charges a $10 fee for entries with amplified sound.
+Entries with amplified sound are limited and not guaranteed.
 This does not apply to Marching Bands or Pipe Bands.
 All amplified sound must be directed to the sides of the entry; no forward- or rear-facing amplification.
 Amplified sound cannot interfere with or be a nuisance to other parade entries.

 If space is available; entries submitted July 15 and after will be charge a late fee of $20.
 The number of parade entries is limited; entries will be taken until the parade is full, which may occur before the entry deadline.
 Be sure to get your entry in early!